asherbhs/asherbhs.github.io/apl-site/_sources/trees/bottom-up-aggregation.md

 (p=⍳≢p)/r
 ```

 And we are done!
 This is the general format for accumulating values according to a tree.
-Indeed, [look back](parent-vectors.md#pretty-printing) at `_pp_` - it uses exactly this method.
+Indeed, [look back](parent-vectors.md#pretty-printing) at `_PrettyPrint_` - it uses exactly this method.

 Putting this together into a dfn, there's one more thing we need to worry about.
 When we have a tree or forest consisting of only root nodes, that is, all nodes have depth $0$, our `¨` will still run once on the prototype of `⌽1+⍳⌈/d`, leading to an incorrect result.
 Therefore, we will introduce a guard statement to avoid this.